Bleap Mastercard Review 2026

 Verified

-The standard Bleap card is a high-security masterpiece.
-It offers 2% cashback and a Free annual fee, giving you the peace of mind of self-custody with the liquidity of a traditional Mastercard.
+The standard Bleap card pairs self-custody with the liquidity of a Mastercard.
+It offers 2% cashback and a Free annual fee, with funds held in a smart account you control until the moment of purchase.

 Fees & Charges